-When in 2004 I asked Tomas Johansson for advice on my plans for a PhD in, he quite rightly told me, “Bodil Petersson already did that, read the book”.
-Now, after finishing my own PhD in 2012, it is time to publish a on this book and share its merits.
-Petersson is a Swedish archaeologist who wrote her thesis in 2003 reflecting on archaeological (re)constructions and their functions, forms and goals as well as their relation to .
+When in 2004 I asked Tomas Johansson for advice on my plans for a PhD in archaeological open-air museums, he quite rightly told me, “Bodil Petersson already did that, read the book”.
+Now, after finishing my own PhD in 2012, it is time to publish a review on this book and share its merits.
+Petersson is a Swedish archaeologist who wrote her thesis in 2003 reflecting on archaeological (re)constructions and their functions, forms and goals as well as their relation to archaeology.

-Reconstruction is seen as a "creative emanating from the values of the present day", and can be categorised as: , and .
+Reconstruction is seen as a "creative interpretation emanating from the values of the present day", and can be categorised as: settlement, transport and event.
 The author has a large collection of shortlists.

 Clearly, Petersson takes a stand as an observer and a reviewer.
 She is outside this world of open-air and (re)construction, even though she moves around it like a consumer.
 If she had taken up another role of active participant or privileged visitor (discussing things directly with the managers), this would have strengthened her work, and some of the limitations that a can PhD set would have, in that case, been easily crossed.